nikazawila/styled-email-components/readme.md

 `styled-components` is a universal styling solution with great developer experience and low learning curve.
 Unfortunately there's no native support for inline styling which is essential for building emails.
-This module adds all nessecary features to build mail-first components.
+This module adds all necessary features to build mail-first components.

 ## Installation